JSON Formatter Online

 Pick an indent style

-Choose 2 spaces, 4 spaces, or tabs.
-Toggle minify mode if you want everything on one line for embedding.
+Choose 2 spaces, 4 spaces, or tab indentation.
+Toggle minify mode if you want everything collapsed onto a single line for embedding in code or environment variables.

 - 3